mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 There are a few precautions to observe when operating the oscilloscope:

 -   Avoid overheating the instrument.
 Do not block ventilation of the interior.
 -   Do not apply more than 300 V to any input terminal.

--   Avoid serious or fatal injury from electrical shock.
-Do not remove the case to expose the 120 V mains.

 Otherwise, the instruments are robust and cannot be damaged by wrong settings.
 So, try whatever you're curious about and measure and document what happens.